jmick44/upandrun/README.md

 A very simple vagrant environment for getting up and running with Puppet Enterprise.

 This repo provides you with a complete, yet simple environment that consists of a master (CentOS7), as well as a Linux (CentOS7) and Windows VM.
+It's been updated to add a VM running Gitlab and a separate VM for use as a replica in an HA configuration.

 Shout out to Grace Andrews for putting this together!
-I have updated this fork to use Puppet Enterprise 2017.3.5.
+I have updated this fork to use Puppet Enterprise 2018.1.2.

 ## Pre-Steps ##